reecegeese/startup/README.md

 - [x] **Backend service endpoints** - I did complete this part of the deliverable.
 - [x] **Frontend calls service endpoints** - I did complete this part of the deliverable.
 - [x] **Supports registration, login, logout, and restricted endpoint** - I did complete this part of the deliverable.
+      I added a random quote generator, the same one in the simon service example, to my about page.
+I added some css to it so it fits my website and looks nice.
+I also combined the login and create buttons of the login page into a single button for simplicity

 ## 🚀 DB deliverable